veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 Note that now you have created a data set you can share with other users.

 ### To share a data set
-You can share a dynamic (live) version of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it and when their access expires.
+You can share a dynamic (live) version of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it.

 To share a data set with one or more users:
 1. Hover over the row with a data set.
 Action icons will appear in the right corner of the row.